A Camping holiday in Brittany

 Looking for more delightful little places in Brittany, which you won’t be able to take your eyes off?
 Well take your pick.
 There’s the village of Doëlan, with a dreamy little harbour that dazzles both in real life and on many gorgeous paintings.
 Heading inland?
 Then visit Le Faouët, an important historical place, with 16th century market halls and a stunning chapel set in an excitingly different location: by a ravine.

 Want to combine your dose of culture with a bag full of souvenirs?
-Then go shopping and sight-seeing in Quimper, the capital of "Cornouaille".
-The rivers Steir and Odet converge by this city.
+Then go shopping and sight-seeing in Quimper, the capital of Finistère.
+The rivers Steir, Odet and Jet converge by this city.
 Wander down to the lovely boutiques on Rue Kéréon or one of the many other lively little shopping streets.
 Experience complete tranquility in the 8th century cathedral.
 The museums in Quimper are also well worth a visit.
 Our top tip?
 The studios of the famous ceramics factory of HB-Henriot.

 Follow in the footsteps of Asterix and Obelix in Carnac